Skip to main content.

 Knowing the following terms will help you better prepare for when a thunderstorm does happen.

-• SEVERE THUNDERSTORM WATCH – Alerts the public to when and where severe thunderstorms are likely to occur.
+• SEVERE THUNDERSTORM WATCHES – Alerts the public to when and where severe thunderstorms are likely to occur.

-• SEVERE THUNDERSTORM WARNING – Alerts the public to storms reported by spotters or appearing on radar.
+• SEVERE THUNDERSTORM WARNINGS – Alerts the public to storms reported by spotters or appearing on radar.